Why is student exchange a good idea?

 You should find out in good time whether your host university or exchange programme will require an official language test result to be enclosed with your application in the second stage.
 Official language test results are normally not required from students participating in exchange programmes.
 However, there are exceptions to this rule, such as the ISEP programme (language certificate requirements must be checked for each individual university), Hokkaido University, and some universities in the United States, Canada, and Australia.

 TOEFL language test result is mostly required from students applying for universities in English-speaking countries.
-In Finland, the TOEFL language test can be taken in Helsinki and should be booked well in advance.
-Additional information is available here.
+In Finland, the TOEFL language test (the link opens up to a new window) can be taken in Helsinki and should be booked well in advance.

-The other widely recognised language test is the IELTS and these tests are also organised in Helsinki.
-Additional information is available here.
+The other widely recognised language test is the IELTS (the link opens up to a new window) and these tests are also organised in Helsinki.

 A language test is usually required only in the second stage of applying, after the applicant’s home university has approved them as an exchange candidate.

 Some host universities or exchange programmes require an academic letter of recommendation to be appended to the second-stage application.
 You can ask for a recommendation from someone who is a member of the academic staff of your home department/school (e.g. a teacher, lecturer, or professor) who knows you as a student.
 Follow the guidelines of the host university or exchange programme regarding the academic letter of recommendation.

 How will i get by financially when studying abroad?
 Is financial aid available for exchange studies?

 UEF students participating in the university’s exchange programmes (with the exception of the ISEP Direct programme) are exempt from tuition fees at their host universities and they receive a mobility grant from the University of Eastern Finland (or from the network in case of the subject-specific Nordplus networks).
 The students are required to cover the accommodation and costs of living on their own, and these costs naturally vary by destination.
 Additional costs are incurred from travel, insurance, and other such matters.